-This species occurs in Parque Nacional Natural Los Picachos, Veredas la Esperanza and Andalucia, Caquetá Department, Colombia, between 1,750 and 2,500m asl.
+This species occurs in the southern limit of Los Picachos National Park, Veredas la Esperanza and Andalucia, Caquetá Department, Colombia, between 1,500–1,750 m asl.
 It might occur a little more widely, but the extent of occurrence (EOO) of its current known range is 193 km2 representing a single threat-defined location.

 Habitat and Ecology

-It is only known from four specimens collected between 1994 and 1998; there has been no subsequent survey work for the species.
+It is only known from four specimens collected between 1994 and 1998.
+There has been no subsequent survey work for the species.
 Due to ongoing decline in the extent and quality of habitat, any remaining population is suspected to be decreasing.

 Red List Status

 Critically Endangered (CR)